offensive-packaging/documentation/mitmproxy/index.md

    --web-open-browser    Start a browser.
    --web-port PORT       Web UI port.
    --web-host HOST       Web UI host.
-   --web-columns WEB_COLUMNS
-                         Columns to show in the flow list May be passed multiple times.

  Proxy Options:
-   --listen-host HOST    Address to bind proxy to.
+   --listen-host HOST    Address to bind proxy server(s) to (may be overridden
+                         for individual modes, see `mode`).
    --listen-port PORT, -p PORT
-                         Proxy service port.
+                         Port to bind proxy server(s) to (may be overridden for individual modes, see `mode`).
+By default, the port is mode-specific.
+The default regular HTTP proxy spawns on port 8080.
    --no-server, -n
    --server              Start a proxy server.
 Enabled by default.
    --ignore-hosts HOST   Ignore host and forward all traffic without processing